YuichiNAGAO/ICPRchallenge2020/README.md

                         [default:400]
   --t2_epochs N         please set the same number as you have put in training phase!! number of epochs to train
                         [default:200]
+  --step_T3             step of frame in video for object detection using maskrcnn[default:8] --view                which view you use for T3
 ```
 You have to specify folder number (container number) for which you want to make the prediction.
 Also, as for "epochs", "train_type", "val", "loss_type", you need to use the same settings that you have set in train.py.